coder/semhub/README.md

   - Callback URL is: `https://auth.[stage].stg.semhub.dev/github/callback`
 - Generate and save the private key
 - Create a GitHub Client ID and Secret and load it into the `.secrets.dev` file
+- Go to Optional features and uncheck "User-to-server token expiration"

 Note that when you use a GitHub App on a personal account, the warning message on the authorization page is misleading.
 See [this thread](https://github.com/orgs/community/discussions/37117).